russellsayshi/MathParseC-/README.md

 make
 sudo make install
 ```
+... and make sure to compile future programs with -lcmathparse

 ## Todo
 Right now all my expressions are just `std::runtime_error` because it was easiest.
 I want to change that and add some comments into the code.
 After that, I'll add some more functions.